China: Who's really in charge?

 1. Xi Jinping

-When contacted for our piece, Jeffrey Wasserstrom, professor of History at University of California, Irvine, said he wasn't able to pick five different power players in China.
+When contacted for our piece, Jeffrey Wasserstrom, professor of history at University of California, Irvine, said he wasn't able to pick five different power players in China.

 "The five most powerful people are the head of the party, the president, the commander in chief, the author of the book that gets the best display spots in the bookstores these days, and the guy the People's Daily hails as China's most astute commentator on globalization -- in other words Xi, Xi, Xi, Xi, and Xi," Wasserstrom told CNN.

-China's president and, more importantly, the general secretary of the Chinese communist party, analysts say Xi is already the country's most powerful leader since Paramount Leader Deng Xiaoping in the 1980s and 1990s.
+China's president and, more importantly, the general secretary of the Chinese Communist Party, analysts say Xi is already the country's most powerful leader since Paramount Leader Deng Xiaoping in the 1980s and 1990s.

 Now with the upcoming Party Congress set to further cement his hold over the Communist Party, Xi's power is only set to grow.